10 Steps To Increasing Email Deliverability in Marketing Communication

 Take care of this element, especially when you enable entry to the database through a form in which the subscriber can provide any information.

-• Use double opt in, i.e. double verification.
+• Use double opt-in, i.e. double verification.

-It consists in the fact that an Email with an activation link will be sent to the address that subscribed to the newsletter on the website, and only after clicking on it, it's added to the database.
+It consists in the fact that an email with an activation link will be sent to the address that subscribed to the newsletter on the website, and only after clicking on it, it’s added to the database.
 Then you can be sure that the address certainly exists and that it is actually operated by the person who had signed up.

-Enable to unsubscribe
+Allow to unsubscribe easily

 Each marketing message should contain an unsubscribe link that will allow the mailing recipient to unsubscribe from the communication.
 If you use it, it’s great, always check in the SMS message whether it is working properly before sending.

 It’s better to allow the user an easy and intuitive way of unsubscribing than to face other less pleasant consequences, such as marking your emails as SPAM or deleting them without opening them (Gmail is particularly sensitive to this aspect).
-Both of these actions are a signal to Email providers that you don’t care properly for the hygiene of mailings, which may cause them to classify your emails as SPAM or simply not deliver them.
+Both of these actions are a signal to email providers that you don’t care properly for the hygiene of mailings, which may cause them to classify your emails as SPAM or simply not deliver them.

 Communicate with your audience on a regular basis

-If the subscribers found their way to your database, it means that you have a consent to communicate with them and most likely they expressed such a desire 😊
+If the subscribers found their way to your database, it means that you have a consent to communicate with them and most likely they expressed such a desire.

 Therefore, when you conduct marketing activities by sending email, it’s worth building a permanent, strong relationship with recipients through systematic communication.
-Your messages don't have to - or shouldn't - be purely for sale.
+Your messages don’t have to, or shouldn’t, be purely for sale.
 Communicate by providing various interesting information, of course related to the service or the product you offer (you can generate a series of training and educational e-mails informing about new products / services, guides, articles, etc.).

 By taking care of the regularity of mailings, you build a bond with the customer and the desired reception of your brand in the eyes of the recipient.

-Stimulate positive involvement of your recipients to get the highest OR / CTR ratio
+Encourage engagement to get the highest OR / CTR ratio

-This point is closely related to the sending of messages that are intended to arouse the interest of the recipient.
-Anyone who implements marketing communication has a group of so-called inactive users, i.e. those who don’t read your correspondence.
-It’s a natural phenomenon, but it’s worth working on making at least some of them respond positively to your mailings, i.e. open and click them.
-For this purpose, it’s worth testing various forms of mailings, e.g. by using personalization or emoticons in the title of the message, as well as attracting interest in the content of the Email, a clear action button or the use of graphics that attract attention, e.g. a clock counting down the duration of the promotion works great.
-It’s also worth performing the procedure of encouraging the recipient of the message by sharing this message with others - this situation is a clear message for Email account providers that this Email was worth attention and commitment.
-Sometimes, despite all efforts, it may happen that your newsletter will go to SPAM, if the addressee marks it as SPAM by transferring it to the main mailbox, we also gain a big plus in the assessment of anti-spam filters.
-Such a situation is possible when we build a group of loyal subscribers interested in what you want to convey to them.
+For this purpose, it’s worth testing various forms of emailings, e.g. by using personalization or emoticons in the title of the message, as well as attracting interest in the content of the email, a clear action button or the use of graphics that attract attention, e.g. a clock counting down the duration of the promotion works great.
+It’s also worth performing the procedure of encouraging the recipient of the message by sharing this message with others – this situation is a clear message for email account providers that this email was worth attention and commitment.

 All of the above actions are aimed at generating the greatest interest in your mailings, which will definitely help in overall deliverability, as it’s a clear sign that the communication you conduct is received by subscribers.

-Take care of Email design
+Take care of email design

 Anti-spam filters scan your message before delivering it to the recipient’s inbox and one of the elements that is verified is the mailing content.
 It’s worth following a few rules in this regard: